alexander-kastil/angular-basics/labs/L6-reactive-signal-store/readme.md

     }
     ```

--   Add a Material Progress Bar to the template:
+2.  **Add progress bar:** A Material progress bar is added to the template to indicate loading state.

     ```html
     <div class="progress">